doolin/logical-replication-demo/monitoring.md

 ---

+## Postgres behavior monitoring

+`pg_sampler` script does the following:

+- Extract data from postgres
+- Transform the postgres results to influx
+- Load into influx

+It's a sort of ETL process.
+The problem this solves is that postgres provides point values but we want trends over time.

+---

 ## Telegraf

 The primary challenge for Telegraf is getting user and group premissions correctly configured.
 Incorrect configuration manifests as the following: